flememl/benchmarks/README.md

 go
 --

-Do not forget to set $GOPATH and to install the intslice package with `go install intslice`.
+Do not forget to set $GOPATH and to install the packages :
+`go install intslice`
+`go install sorting`

 profiling: not tested yet (more info can be found on http://blog.golang.org/2011/06/profiling-go-programs.html)